Is Your Investment Worth It? Calculate ROI to Find Out

-The rate of return, or as we popularly call it, the RoR, is the net profit or loss incurred on an investment over a given time period.
+The rate of return, or as we popularly call it, the RoR, is the net profit or loss incurred on an investment over a given period.
 It is expressed in a percentage of the initial cost of the investment.
-While calculating the RoR, you determine the change in percentage from the initial period until the end.
+While calculating the RoR, you determine the change in rate from the initial period until the end.

 Key Takeaways

-- The internal RoR considers the time value of money.
+The internal RoR considers the time value of money.

-Let’s Understand the Rate Of Return
+Let’s Understand The Rate Of Return

-The rate of return, or the RoR, is applicable to literally every investment tool.
-It starts from bonds to real estate, stocks, and even art.
-The RoR operates with every asset, given the asset was purchased at a given point in time, and it gives a cash flow at some time in the future.
+The RoR operates with every asset, given that the asset was purchased at a given time, and it provides a cash flow at some time in the future.

 How Can You Calculate The Rate Of Return?